 For her work with Virginia clinicians, Dr. Fisher received an award for Distinguished Professional Contributions to the Practice of Clinical Psychology from the Virginia Academy of Clinical Psychologists.
 In 2015 she was the first-ever recipient of the “Outstanding Alumni Human Services Practitioner Award” from the University of Virginia Curry School of Education Foundation.
 In 2016, the American Psychological Association recognized her accomplishments with the award for “Outstanding Contributions to Ethics Education” presented for “outstanding contributions to the profession of psychology through ethics education activities.”

 She has specialized in confidentiality ethics, with a focus on the ethical complications of “conditional” confidentiality, the only level of confidentiality that mental health clinicians are now legally free to offer.
-Her Ethical Practice Model for insuring the protection of clients’ confidentiality rights provided a fresh perspective on this complicated topic.
+Her Ethical Practice Model for ensuring the protection of clients’ confidentiality rights provided a fresh perspective on this complicated topic.
 The model was first introduced as the lead article in in the January 2008 issue of the APA flagship journal, American Psychologist (Vol. 63, No. 1, pp. 1–13), “Protecting Confidentiality Rights: The Need for an Ethical Practice Model.”
 At the August, 2009, American Psychological Association (APA) National Convention in Boston, she presented a continuing education workshop, “Can You Keep A Secret?” based on that article.
 [See on this website both an HTML version of that article and an outline of the Confidentiality Practice Model on which it is based.]
 In 2018 she was invited by APA to conduct a webinar based on that model for the Clinician’s Corner series and was invited to conduct a similar webinar for NASP (National Association of School Psychologists.)

 Dr. Fisher was invited to write the chapter, “Confidentiality and Record Keeping,” for the 2012 first edition of the APA Handbook of Ethics in Psychology.
 In 2013, Oxford University Press published her book about therapeutic confidentiality: The Ethics of Conditional Confidentiality: A Practice Model for Mental Health Professionals.
 Her second book on that topic is designed as a spiral-bound manual for providers of mental health services and was published in 2016 by the American Psychological Association Press with the title Confidentiality Limits in Psychotherapy: Ethics Checklists for Mental Health Professionals.